anhumandev/lpa/README.md

 <h1>Examples</h1>
 P/ is easy and really human-friendly.
 It's very easy to read and it depends on how well or how busy you are at coding.
 <pre><code>
-genreate main() {
+generate main() {
   write("Hello World!\n");
 }
 </pre></code>
 or
 <pre><code>
-genreate main() {
+generate main() {
-  // s0 is a escape for spcae.
+  // s0 is a escape for space
-  // you can remvoe return if you want normal exit-code. write("Hello" + "\s0" + "World\n");
+  // you can remove return if you want normal exit-code. write("Hello" + "\s0" + "World\n");
   return 0;
 }